FedEx® HealthCare Solutions

 Biosimilars produced overseas are beginning to reach the U.S. market, and they certainly contributed to the drastic increase in FDA import lines between October 2013 and September 2015.
 The first generic version of an expensive complex biological product was approved by the FDA in March 2015, while a second one followed in April 2016.

 Commercial biologics are mostly kept between 2°C and 8°C during transit, while clinical research shipments may require cryogenic temperatures.
-FedEx provides several shipping solutions, such as FedEx® Cold Shipping Solution and FedEx® Deep Frozen Shipping Solution, to maintain the integrity of temperature-sensitive products.
+FedEx provides several shipping solutions , such as the FedEx® Cold Shipping Solution and FedEx® Deep Frozen Shipping Solution, to maintain the integrity of temperature-sensitive products.

 Many packaging providers are developing new systems to keep pace with the increase in biologics.
 FedEx offers packaging overwraps to transport biological substances within its network through the FedEx® Clinical Pak, FedEx® UN 3373 Pak and FedEx® Clinical Box.